babamohammed2022/win11-to-7-guide/README.md

 # Guide: Make Windows 11 look very similar to Windows 7 without replacing or modifying system files

-A comprehensive guide to recreate the classic Windows 7 aspect and functionality on Windows 10/11.
+A comprehensive guide to recreate the classic Windows 7 aspect and functionality on Windows 11.
+On Windows 10, the process should be similar and with potentially better results in some areas.
+However, it is important to note that some parts may vary (for instance, the theme to use on Windows 10 is usually Aero10) but the same principles should apply.
+If there are problems, please refer to the author.

 ---